esafirm/nolambda.stream/src/pages/articles/2022-03-15---Personal-Life-Log:-2022/index.md

 I feel that we add an extra time to the overall process not cutting it.
 This is also caused because at the time, we don't have a metric to measure developers productivity yet.

 On the other note, I'm very happy for the works that I did for the couple years back.
 I explored a lot of interesting stuff, measure a lot of builds, and standardize a couple of things.
 Surely, I also can do all that things in my current position.

-I'm also glad for the [public project](https://github.com/esafirm?tab=repositories) (you can say OSS) that I did, it surely a niche project and not great in popularity, but It brings me a lot of joy and satisfy my curiosity.
+I'm also glad for the [public projects](https://github.com/esafirm?tab=repositories) (you can say OSS) that I did for the past two years, it surely a niche project and not great in popularity, but It brings me a lot of joy and satisfy my curiosity.

 Until next time.

 Cao ~ 👋